HandoverAppGroup/handoverapp/README.md

 - Open in IntelliJ
 - Alter `src/main/resources/application.properties` to reflect your own database setup (database url, username, password).
 Don't forget to set back to heroku settings before pushing to main.
-- Run the bootRun application gradle task to run the api locally - you should then be able to post and get tasks at localhost:8080/api/tasks
+- Run the bootRun application gradle task to run the api locally - you should then be able to post and get tasks at `localhost:8080/api/tasks`
-- Additional endpoints allow you to filter by date, status and patient (see `TaskController`)
+- Additional endpoints allow you to filter by date, status and patient
 - Results are paginated, with the default page size being 30 items
 - Run the test verification gradle task to run tests